civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

 1. Fork the [civiform-deploy](https://github.com/civiform/civiform-deploy) repo to your organization via the UI
 2. Pull the repo onto the machine you are deploying from (ideally this would be a shared instance multiple people can log onto)
+3. Find the version that you want to deploy on [Github](https://github.com/civiform/civiform/releases)
-3. Run the bin/doctor and install the dependencies
+4. Run the `bin/doctor --tag=<version>` and install the dependencies
-4. Copy the civiform\_config.example.sh into civiform\_config.sh and fill out the missing values.
+5. Copy the civiform\_config.example.sh into civiform\_config.sh and fill out the missing values.
 You can get a sense of required values depending on your cloud provider by looking at [staging-azure](https://github.com/civiform/staging-azure-deploy/blob/main/civiform_config.sh) or [staging-aws](https://github.com/civiform/staging-aws-deploy/blob/main/civiform_config.sh) configs.
-5. Find the version that you want to deploy on [Github](https://github.com/civiform/civiform/releases)
-6. Run bin/setup --tag=\<version>
+6. Run `bin/setup --tag=<version>`

 ## Deploy

 1. Find the version that you want to deploy on [Github](https://github.com/civiform/civiform/releases)
-2. Run bin/deploy --tag=\<version>
+2. Run `bin/deploy --tag=<version>`

 ## Troubleshooting

 #### Terraform fails

 The deploy command is idempotent so if it fails try running it again.
-The setup command can also be re-reun but it does re-set a lot of variables which are kind of a pain to continually set up.
+The setup command can also be re-run but it does re-set a lot of variables which are kind of a pain to continually set up when you run it for Azure.

 If changes were made upstream, you can change the code in the checkout env, but will need to commit PRs to fix in the main repo